GibsDev/node-password-manager/README.md

 - Server sends back JWT with the users username in the payload.
 - Each subsequent request from the client includes the JWT token in the HTTP cookie until it expires
 - On each request the server verifies the JWT token and gets the username of the person sending the request
-- The server now has the ability to serve content specific to that username
+- When the JWT is verified by the server (auth.js) it injects a req.user property so subsequent request processors have access to the user making the request.
+This way the server now has the ability to serve content specific to that username

 ## Resource structure
 ```